 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, requires institutions to notify students currently in attendance of their legal rights under FERPA with respect to their education records.
-At APUS, a student has rights under FERPA upon completion of orientation.
+At APUS, a student has rights under FERPA upon completion of Student Rights and Responsibilities.

 At APUS, Student Rights under FERPA Include:

 - The right to inspect and review their own education records within 45 days of the day the University receives an access request.
 A student should submit a written request to the registrar identifying the education record the student wishes to inspect.
 The Registrar will arrange for access and notify the student of the time, format, and place where the records may be inspected.
 For more information on reviewing records, go to Review of Records.

 - The right to request an amendment to an education record that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 A student who wishes to ask the University to amend a record should submit a written request to the Registrar clearly identifying the part of the record the student wants amended, and specifying the reason for the request.
 If the University decides not to amend the record as requested, the University will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
 The final decision to amend the record resides with the University.

 - The right to require written consent before the University discloses personally identifiable information (“PII”) from the student's education records, except to the extent that FERPA authorizes disclosure without consent (you may review FERPA Exceptions for Disclosure below).
 A student who wishes to grant access to a third party may complete a FERPA Release Authorization Form.
 Please email FERPA@apus.edu to request the form.
 The form will only be released to the student not the third party.